FraserTooth/denki-carbon/website/README.md

 - Fork the Project
 - Clone Locally
 - `bun install`
-- Add a `.env` file to your project root with:
+- Add a `.env` file to your project root, copy the `.env.example` file
-  - REACT_APP_API_URL=`https://us-central1-japan-grid-carbon-api<ENVIRONMENT>.cloudfunctions.net/api/v0.1`
-    - Environment is nothing for Production, `-staging` for Staging
+  - If you want to test against a local version of the API, use `http://localhost:3000` instead
 - Make and commit your changes
 - Open a PR to the master branch of this repo with a detailed explanation of your work (inc. screenshots)
 - Guidelines in [CONTRIBUTING.md](CONTRIBUTING.md)